Business Calculators

 Calculation assumptions

-- *ROI compares net return with the original investment cost.
+- *ROI compares net gain or loss with the original investment cost.

 Enter your values and press Calculate.